Lizzie Halliday: Murders

-In May 1891, the Halliday house was burned to the ground, killing Halliday's mentally handicapped son John.
+In May 1891, the Halliday house was burned to the ground, killing Halliday's intellectually disabled son John.
 She was again suspected of setting the fire since she was known to have disliked John.
 She claimed that he died trying to save her from the flames, but his locked bedroom door was discovered in the rubble, and Halliday was in possession of the key.
 Soon after, she burned down the Halliday barn and mill as well.
 She attempted to run off with another man, but was arrested and sent to an asylum.
 She was transferred to another asylum, but was then declared cured and released, returning home to Halliday.

 Paul Halliday disappeared that August.
 She claimed he had gone to a nearby town to do masonry work.
 Following the neighbors' suspicions that something was not right about her story, a search warrant was obtained, and on September 4 the bodies of two women were found buried in hay in a barn.
 Both had been shot.
 The women were later identified as Margaret and Sarah McQuillan, New York residents who were part of the family Lizzie had stayed with in Philadelphia.
 Little could be ascertained from Halliday as, when questioned, she behaved in an erratic manner, tearing at her clothes and talking incoherently.
 She was kept in custody, and some thought she was merely faking insanity.
 A few days after the McQuillans were found, Paul Halliday's mutilated body was discovered under the floorboards of his house.
 He had also been shot.
 Lizzie was charged with the murders and held for trial at the Sullivan County jail in Monticello, New York.
 During her first few months there, she refused to eat, attacked the sheriff's wife, set fire to her own bed, tried to hang herself, and cut her own throat with broken glass, about which she said, "I thought I would cut myself to see if I would bleed."
 Her jailers were forced to chain her to the floor during her remaining months there.